How do you sleep? How many hours do you need personally? Are you getting a good night’s sleep?

 - Slowly breathe out through your mouth for eight seconds.

 - Repeat this process until you fall asleep.

 What to do if you don’t get enough sleep during the week

-I’m not a know it all when it comes to sleep.
-Some of the tips above have worked for me and come from my own knowledge about sleeping better, but I’ve also been researching to find out how to get a good night sleep and these are the resources I found helpful in writing this article: –
+I’m not a ‘know it all’ when it comes to sleep.
+Some of the tips above have worked for me and come from my own knowledge about how to sleep better, but I’ve also been researching to find out how to get a good night’s sleep – and these are the resources I found helpful in writing this post: –

 - Expert answers about Insomnia by the Mayo Clinic

 - Hacks to help you fall asleep

 - Benefits of sleeping in on the weekend

 - Do you have difficulty sleeping?
 Here’s how to sleep better.